theyearsproject/the-drought/README.md

 TODO:
 -----

- - add interactivity to area chart, including zooming and hover state
+ - combine chart and map on the same page
+ - load map images based on visible area on chart (time range) using crossfilter and a data join (attach images to a hidden div, maybe)
+ - figure out how to programatically move the chart (pan and zoom).
+Example: http://bl.ocks.org/mbostock/3892928
  - turn area chart into a reusable function that can be used for any span of drought data (including local, national)
- - combine chart and map on the same page
  - programatically download tabular data for national drought coverage
+ - programatically download tabular data for county-level drought coverage

  - add SVG map overlay to allow selecting of states or counties